ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/from-legacy-files.markdown

 {PANEL/}

 {NOTE: }
- Note: The backup will be restored only to the current node After restore, this database can be added to other nodes using the 'Manage group' button.
+ Note: The legacy database / file system will be migrated only to the current node, this database can be added to other nodes using the 'Manage group' button.
  Learn more about **Manage group** in : [Manage group](../../../database/settings/manage-database-group)
 {NOTE/}